jonalfarlinga/calends-lite/README.md

 # Output

-Calends creates a table in html and presents it filling in class dates and holidays.
+Calends creates a table in HTML and presents it to the user, filling in class dates and holidays.
 You can easily highlight and copy/paste into your favorite document writing program.

 ![CalendsOutput](img\CalendsOut.png)

+# API Documentation

+- _/api/TXST_calendar_
+- _/api/SUU_calendar_

+Responds to a GET request with a query string including:
+>    start: "ddmmyy"<br>
+>    end: "ddmmyy"<br>
+>   weekdays: "SMTWRFA"<br>

+On GET request returns a dictionary with three keys:
+>   "dates": list of dates the class meets,<br>
+>   "topics": list of blanks for filling in topic for the day,<br>
+>   "assignments": list that is blank except on holidays,<br>

 # Contact and Copyright